strawberry-graphql/strawberry/docs/integrations/pydantic.md

 Strawberry supports [pydantic constrained types](https://pydantic-docs.helpmanual.io/usage/types/#constrained-types).
 Note that constraint is not enforced in the graphql type.
-Thus, we recommend always working on the pydantic type such that the validated is enforced.
+Thus, we recommend always working on the pydantic type such that the validation is enforced.

 ```python+schema
 from pydantic import BaseModel, conlist